akbulutmustafa/MovieApp-SpringBoot/README.md

 # Spring-ToDoList
-A to-do list web app.
-You can add, edit and delete the list items.
+MovieApp you can register and add movies or tv shows to your page.
+You can mark the listings as watched.
+You can watch trailers.
 ### Home Page - Movie Tab
 ![Alt Text](https://github.com/akbulutmustafa/MovieApp-SpringBoot/blob/main/src/main/resources/static/images/home-movie.PNG)
 ### Home Page - Show Tab